DLOVRIC2/designdive/README.md

 ### Prerequisites

-To run DesignDive, you need:
+To run DesignDive, you need

 - Docker (https://www.docker.com/products/docker-desktop)
 - Docker Compose, which is included with Docker Desktop for Mac and Windows, but needs to be installed separately for Linux (https://docs.docker.com/compose/install/)